Flavor physics at the EIC with b-jet tagging: Introduction

 so that the measured quantum number reduces to the net number of detected $b$-quark jets, in which case it is convenient to use the derived quantity $ b_P $.
 The only SM processes that violate $b_P$ in these multi-jet production processes at the EIC necessarily involve the CC $u \to b$ and/or $c \to b$ interactions, which are suppressed by the corresponding small off-diagonal CKM element factors, $|V_{ub}|^2$ and $|V_{cb}|^2$, so that the SM is $b_P$-even at the EIC to a good accuracy.
 Thus, to experimentally detect NP signals with $b_P=-1$ in the processes of the type shown in Eq.~\ref{nbx}, one should simply measure/count the number of events with an odd number of $b$-jets in the FS.

-Denoting by $t_j$ the light-jet mis-tagging probability (i.e., that of mistaking a light-quark jet or gluon-jet for a $b$-jet)\footnote{We do not differentiate between a light-jet and a $c$-quark jet, since the contribution of $c$-quark jets in the reactions discuss below (although included) is negligible.} and by $\epsilon_b$ the $b$-tagging efficiency, the probability (or cross-section) for detecting precisely $k$ $b$-jets in the reaction of Eq.\ref{nbx} is given by
+Denoting by $t_j$ the light-jet mis-tagging probability (i.e., that of mistaking a light-quark jet or gluon-jet for a $b$-jet)\footnote{We do not differentiate between a light-jet and a $c$-quark jet, since the contribution of $c$-quark jets in the reactions discussed below (although included) is negligible.
+In particular, the single and di-jet SM processes which lead to a $c$-jet in the final state contribute less than $1\%$ in both these channels and, therefore, have a negligible effect on our analysis in the next sections.} and by $\epsilon_b$ the $b$-tagging efficiency, the probability (or cross-section) for detecting precisely $k$ $b$-jets in the reaction of Eq.\ref{nbx} is given by

 where $P^i_j = i!/j!/(i-j)!$ and $\sigma_{ n m} = \sigma (e +p/A \to n \cdot j_b + m \cdot j + X)$.

 Clearly, the main obstacle in the search for $b_P$-odd NP signals is, therefore, the reducible SM background due to jet mis-identification, which results from having a non-optimal $b$-tagging efficiency ($\epsilon_b$) below 1, and/or having non-zero probabilities ($t_j$) of mis-tagging a light-quark jet for a $b$-jet (also known as the purity of the $b$-jet sample).
 This type of background would of course disappear as $\epsilon_b \to 1$ and $t_j \to 0$, but even with the seemingly small $t_j \sim 0.01$ (and a relatively high $b$-tagging efficiency of $\epsilon_b \sim 0.8$) can produce a significant number of (miss-identified) "fake" $b_P$-odd events in the detector.